jaredszajkowski/jaredszajkowski.github.io/content/posts/arch-sync/index.md

 topics: [
     "Arch Linux",
     "Git",
-    "GitLab",
+    "GitHub",
 ]
 ---
 ## Introduction

-I recently released the [arch-sync](https://gitlab.com/jaredszajkowski/arch-sync) repository.
+I recently released the [arch-sync](https://github.com/jaredszajkowski/arch-sync) repository.
 From the README:

 > This is a template repository for syncing packages and configurations across multiple Arch Linux installations.
 It includes a script to automate the installation and removal of packages and the synchronization of configuration files.